villysiu/catlover/README.md

 ## About the Project

 This project fetches images from [TheCatApi](https://thecatapi.com/).
-Users can click the heart icon to favorite cat images.
+Users can click the heart icon to add/remove cat images to/from favorites.
 We are displaying results from two API endpoints:

 - `https://api.thecatapi.com/v1/images/search?limit=12&has_breeds=1`